OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Once the activity is called, the file is created with the provided data and the data is stored in clear text in the external storage.

-It’s also worth to know that files stored outside the application folder (`data/data/<package-name>/`) will not be deleted when the user uninstall the application.
+It’s also worth to know that files stored outside the application folder (`data/data/<package-name>/`) will not be deleted when the user uninstalls the application.

 ##### KeyChain